Spanish peseta: Franco-era coinage

 The first Pta 1 coins bearing the portrait of Francisco Franco were issued in 1947.
 Cupro-nickel Pts 5 followed in 1949.
 In 1949, holed cupro-nickel 50 cts were introduced, followed by aluminium-bronze Pts 2 1/2 in 1954, cupro-nickel Pts 25 and Pts 50 in 1958 and smaller aluminium 10 and 25 céntimos in 1959.
 Silver Pts 100 were issued between 1966 and 1969, with aluminium 50 céntimos introduced in 1967.
-In 1966 Franco's profile was redesigned to depict a more recent representation of the leader.
+In 1966 Franco's profile was redesigned to depict a more recent representation of the dictator.

+In the sport of 43-man squamish, developed in 1965 during the Francoist era and well before Spain's transition to the euro, gameplay commences with the toss of "a new Spanish peseta."

 Restoration of democracy

 When Juan Carlos became king, there were a few changes: the replacement of Franco's portrait with that of Juan Carlos on the 50 cts and Pta 1 in 1975 and the addition of a cupro-nickel Pts 100 in 1976.
 10 cts coins were discontinued.
 But there were bigger changes to each coin in 1982.
 Following this redesign the 50 cts was discontinued, and aluminium replaced aluminium bronze in the Pta 1.
 A Pts 2 coin was also introduced, featuring a map of Spain, though this denomination never became popular.
 More importantly, nickel-brass Pts 100 were introduced.
 The redesign centered around the 1982 FIFA World Cup and depicted football-related themes on the Pta 1, Pts 5, Pts 25, Pts 50, and Pts 100.
 Shortly afterwards, the large cupronickel Pts 100 was replaced by a smaller aluminium bronze coin, which also replaced the 100 ₧ banknote.
 A cupronickel Pts 10 was introduced in 1983, a denomination that had not been issued for many decades.
 This preceded a wholesale redesign in all circulating Spanish coins and abandonment of the "star" dating system.
 Cupronickel Pts 200 coins were introduced in 1986, followed by aluminium bronze Pts 500 in 1987.